orbs-network/orbs-ethereum-contracts-v1/voting/ethereum/instructions/vote_out.md

 ## Voting

 Guardians vote to approve or vote out validators.
 A Validator that was voted out can not be elected in the election.
 A Guardian may update her vote at any time where the latest vote recorded prior to the election event is considered for the election.
+A Guardian vote remains valid for up to one week / 40320 Ethereum blocks.

 Voting is performed via a transaction sent to OrbsVoting contract.
 The transaction includes a list of validators to vote out and may include up to 3 Valdiaotors.
 By sending an empty list, the